Forest ecology: Island Forests

-Ecological facilitation
+Ecological Interactions

+Plant-Plant Interactions

 In forests, trees and shrubs often serve as nurse plants that facilitate the establishment and seedling growth of understory plants.
 The forest canopy protects young understory plants from extremes of temperature and dry conditions.

-Another major example of ecological facilitation that is common in forests is the mycorrhizal network, which consists of fungi and plants that share symbiotic relationships.
-Through the mycorrhizal network, resources can be transmitted from plant to plant.
+Mycorrhizal Symbiosis

+An important interaction in forest ecosystems is the mycorrhizal network, which consists of fungi and plants that share symbiotic relationships.
+Mycorrhizal networks have been shown to increase the uptake of important nutrients, especially ones which disperse slowly into the soil like phosphorus.
+The fine hypha of the mycelium is able to reach farther into the soil than the roots of the plant, allowing it to better access phosphorus and water.
+The mycorrhizal network can also transport water and nutrients between plants.
+These interactions can help provide drought resistance to their symbiotic plants, helping protect them through the progression of climate change.
+However, it's been shown that the benefit of mycorrhizal networks vary greatly depending on the species of plant and nutrient availability.
+The plants’ benefit from mycorrhizal fungus decreases as nutrient density increases, because the plants' loss of sugars costs more than the benefit they receive.
+While many plants rely on mycorrhizal symbiosis, not all possess this ability, and those without are shown to be negatively affected by the presence of mycorrhizal fungi.

 Ecological potential of forest species

 The ecological potential of a particular species is a measure of its capacity to effectively compete in a given geographical area, ahead of other species, as they all try to occupy a natural space.
 For some areas it has been quantified, as for instance by Hans-Jürgen Otto, for central Europe.
 He takes three groups of parameters: